adityasonittyl/testcs/README.md

 **Authentication**

-OIDC Authentication is used to authenticate with Cloudsmith.
+OIDC Authentication is used to authenticate with Cloudsmith